FalkorDB/docs/design/result_structure.md

 linkTitle: "Result Set Structure"
 weight: 11
 description: >
+    The Result Set's format
+---

 This document describes the format FalkorDB uses to print data when accessed through the `redis-cli` utility.
 The [language-specific clients](/graph/clients) retrieve data in a more succinct format, and provide their own functionality for printing result sets.
----

 ## Top-level members
 Queries that return data emit an array with 3 top-level members: